usnistgov/trojai-example/README.md

 This repo contains a minimal working example for a submission to the [TrojAI leaderboard](https://pages.nist.gov/trojai/).
-This minimal ‘solution’ loads the model file, inferences 10 random tensors, and then writes a random number to the output file.
+This minimal ‘solution’ loads the model file, inferences the 4 example text sequences, and then writes a random number to the output file.
 You can use this as your base to build your own solution.

 Every solution submitted for evaluation must be containerized via [Singularity](https://sylabs.io/docs/) (see this [Singularity tutorial](https://pawseysc.github.io/sc19-containers/)).